What is dermatosis papulosa nigra?

 Dermatosis papulosa nigra

 No tests are needed as dermatosis papulosa nigra is diagnosed clinically.
 If there is any doubt a skin biopsy can be taken.
-Histology shows the appearance of a seborrhoeic keratosis with markedly increased pigmentation of the basal layer of the epidermis.
+Histology shows a seborrhoeic keratosis with markedly increased pigmentation of the basal layer of the epidermis.